 - Health Care Act 1326/2010 (Finlex)

-- Sickness Insurance Act, 2004 (Finlex) (in Finnish)
+- Health Insurance Act, 1224/2004 (Finlex) (in Finnish)

-- Government Decree on medical examinations in work that presents the special risk of illness, 2001
+- Government Decree on medical examinations in work that presents the special risk of illness, 1485/2001

-Tasks of occupational health services in Finland
+Tasks of occupational healthcare services in Finland

-- advice and guidance
+- providing advice and guidance

 - monitoring employees with disabilities and referring them to rehabilitation

-- monitoring the quality and impact of occupational health care activities.
+- monitoring the quality and impact of occupational healthcare activities.